seperman/deepdiff/deepdiff/search_doc.rst

-.. _grep_label:

-Grep
-====

-grep is a new interface for Deep Search.
-It takes exactly the same arguments.
+grep is a more user friendly interface for DeepSearch.
+It takes exactly the same arguments as DeepSearch.
 And it works just like grep in linux shell!

 **Examples**